VectorizedMo/School-Experiment-Grapher/README.md

 # Notes:

 Linear formulas are equations that can be represented in the form y = mx+c where m is the slope of the line, the rate at which y increases with respect to x and c is the y intercept which is the value of y when x = 0.
+Incorrectly typed formulae may give incorrect data about the variables.